The University of Western Australia Information

 Special Tertiary Admissions Test (STAT)

-The STAT is a national test that provides a pathway to tertiary study if you don’t meet the formal entry requirements.
-You can use your results in the STAT to gain entry to one of our comprehensive bachelors degrees.
+The STAT is a national test that provides a pathway to tertiary study if you don't meet the university entry requirements or English language requirements.
+You must complete the STAT Multiple Choice and Written English sections of the test to meet either requirement.
+You can use your results in the STAT to gain entry to several of our bachelor's degrees.

 UWA Smart Start